nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 4. Once you click on the `Populate now` button you will see the configuration editor section has been populated with `nginx.conf` and an `index.html` page.
 Click on the `Submit` button to deploy this sample config files to the NGINX for Azure resource.
    ![nginx conf editor](media/nginx_conf_editor.png)

-5. Once you have submitted the configuration, you watch its progress in the notification tab present in right top corner.
+5. Once you have submitted the configuration, you can watch its progress in the notification tab present in right top corner.
 Intially status would be "Updating NGINX configuration" which would change to "Updated NGINX configuration successfully".
    ![nginx conf submit success](media/nginx_conf_submit_success.png)

 6. Navigate back to Overview section and copy the public IP address of NGINX for Azure resource.